• Ploučnice Bike Path

 • Poland Flag

-The first stage starts at the railway station in Křižany and leads to the source of the Ploučnice River near Osečná, from where it continues through the Podještědí countryside and ends in Hamr na Jezeře.
+The first stage begins at the train station in Křižany and leads to the source of the Ploučnice River near Osečná, from where it continues through the Podještědí landscape and ends in Hamr na Jezeře.

-You will start your cycling tour at the railway station in Křižany, where you can easily get there by train and your bike from Liberec, Česká Lípa, Mimona or even from Děčín - train timetable available here.
+You will start your cycling trip at the train station in Křižany, which you can easily reach by train with your bike from Liberec, Česká Lípa, Mimoň, or even Děčín – the train schedule is available here.
 The first stage leads to the main source of the Ploučnice River near the town of Osečná.
-Then the route continues through the picturesque landscape of Podještědí, partly on minor roads with low traffic and mostly on paved (mostly asphalt) forest roads (without car traffic).
+The route then continues through the picturesque landscape of Podještědí, partly on side roads with little traffic and mostly on paved (mostly asphalt) forest roads (without car traffic).
 The destination of the first stage is the town of Hamr na Jezeře.

-For the first stage of the journey along the Ploučnice River it is possible to choose other starting points (variants).
-Variant A with the start in Křižany is recommended due to good accessibility by train and favourable relief (climbing only in the beginning of the stage on the way from Křižany).
-Map of the first stage available here.
+For the first stage of the journey along the Ploučnice River, it is possible to choose other starting points (variants).
+Variant A, starting in Křižany, is recommended due to its good accessibility by train and favorable terrain (the only climb is at the beginning of the stage on the way from Křižany).
+Map of stage 1 available here.
 Other options for the start of the stage are listed below.

-The route of variant B starts at the main railway station in Liberec and leads through the picturesque Kryštofovo Údolí (see map), then continues through Křižany to Osečná and to the source of Ploučnice.
-After that, the stage is identical to variant A. A map of the whole variant B is available here.
+Option B starts at the main train station in Liberec and leads through the picturesque Kryštofovo Údolí (see map), then continues through Křižany to Osečná and the source of the Ploučnice River.
+After that, the stage is the same as option A. A map of the entire option B is available here.

 Option C – start in Světlá pod Ještědem or Osečná:

-In Liberec, you can use the cyclobus No. 270 (timetable available here) and take it to the stop Světlá pod Ještědem - Semerink, where you can connect to the cycling route No. 15 - Ploučnice cycle path and continue cycling through Druzcov to Osečná and to the source of Ploučnice.
-The cyclobus with a capacity of up to 30 bicycles runs only on weekends and holidays and can be used for transport to Osečná, from where it is only a short walk to the source of the Ploučnice.
-From then on, the stage is identical to variant A. A map of variant C is available here.
+In Liberec, you can take cycle bus no. 270 (timetable available here) to the Světlá pod Ještědem – Semerink stop, where you can connect to cycle route no. 15 – Ploučnice Cycle Route and continue by bike through Druzcov to Osečná and the source of the Ploučnice River.
+The bike bus, which can carry up to 30 bikes, only runs on weekends and holidays and can also be used to travel to Osečná, from where it is only a short distance to the source of the Ploučnice River.
+The rest of the route is the same as in option A. A map of option C is available here.

 Option D – route via Ještěd:

-The more demanding variant with a hike up to the top of Ještěd.
-The stage starts in Liberec and goes to the top of Ještěd.
-After climbing this landmark of the region, the cycle route continues through Druzcov and Osečná and to the source of Ploučnice.
-From then on, the stage is identical to variant A. A map of variant D is available here.
+A more demanding option with a climb to the top of Ještěd.
+The stage starts in Liberec and heads towards the top of Ještěd.
+After conquering this dominant feature of the region, the cycle route continues via Druzcov and Osečná to the source of the Ploučnice River.
+The rest of the stage is identical to option A. A map of option D is available here.

-Option E - via the Skalka cable car over Černý hill
+Option E – Skalka cable car via Černý kopec

-Another variant starts in Liberec, from where a chairlift to Černý hill runs from the Horní Hanychov district (transport of bicycles is free with the purchased ticket).
-From there, the route leads to the crossroads Pláně and then along cycle route No. 15 to Druzcov, to the source of Ploučnice and to Osečná, from where the route is identical to variant A. A map of variant E is available here.
-For up-to-date information on the operation of the cable car, see here.
+Another variant starts in Liberec, from where a chairlift runs from the Horní Hanychov district to Černý kopec (bike transport is free with a purchased ticket).
+From there, the route leads to the Pláně crossroads and then along cycle route No. 15 to Druzcov, to the source of the Ploučnice River and to Osečná, from where the route is identical to option A. A map of option E is available here.
+Current information on cable car operations can be found here.

 Tourist destinations on the route